-- (a) when a request for rezoning or site plan approval is submitted, whichever shall occur first, for parcels having an area of ten (10) acres (4.05 hectares) or greater, or - (b) when a development of one hundred and fifty thousand (150,000) square feet (13,950 square meters) of gross floor area or greater is submitted for site plan review, or - (c) when a development of two hundred (200) dwelling units or greater is submitted for site plan review. - (d) a community impact statement shall be required, regardless of the size of the property or project, when three (3) or more points are accumulated from the following table: (Amended Ordinance 1226 3/2/87) - 1. displacement of community residents
+- (a) when a request for rezoning or site plan approval is submitted, whichever shall occur first, for parcels having an area of ten (10) acres (4.05 hectares) or greater, or - (b) when a development of one hundred and fifty thousand (150,000) square feet (13,950 square meters) of gross floor area or greater is submitted for site plan review, or - (c) when a development of two hundred (200) dwelling units or greater is submitted for site plan review. - (d) a community impact statement shall be required, regardless of the size of the property or project, when three (3) or more points are accumulated from the following table: (Amended Ordinance 1226 3/2/87)

-2. site serves as a diversified habitat, food source and nesting place for numerous species of wildlife for the surrounding area as determined by the City of Southfield Parks and Recreation Department or Michigan Department of Natural Resources.

-(a) the site involves land designated as point regulatory floodplain.

-4. the site is considered a wetland. meaning a land characterized by the presence of water at a frequency and duration sufficient to support and that under normal circumstances does support wetland vegetation or aquatic life and is commonly referred to as a bog, swamp, or marsh and which is contiguous to an inland lake or pond, or a river or stream; or more than five (5) acres (2.025 hectares) in size, or is determined by the Department of Natural Resources to be essential to the preservation of the natural resources of the state from pollution, impairment, or destruction and the Department has notified the owner.
+1. displacement of community residents 1 point 2. site serves as a diversified habitat, food source and nesting place for numerous spe- cies of wildlife for the surrounding area as determined by the City of Southfield Parks and Recreation Department or Michigan De- partment of Natural Resources.
+1 point (a) the site involves land designated as regulatory floodplain.
+1 point 4. the site is considered a wetland, meaning a land characterized by the presence of water at a frequency and duration sufficient to support and that under normal circumstances does support wetland vegetation or aquatic life and is commonly referred to as a bog, 1 point swamp, or marsh and which is contiguous to an inland lake or pond, or a river or stream; or more than five (5) acres (2.025 hectares) in size, or is determined by the Department of Natural Resources to be essential to the preservation of the natural resources of the state from pollution, impairment, or destruction and the Department has notified the owner.
 5. the site contains a natural or artificial lake, pond or impoundment; a river, stream or creek which may or may not be serving as a drain or any other body of water which has definite banks, a bed and visible evidence of a continued flow or continued occurrence of water.

-6. the site is considered a woodland if a minimum of twenty (20%) percent of the site consists of a well stocked stand of trees with a majority of the trees having a three (3") inch (7.62 centimeters) caliper, or greater.

-7. the site has slopes or grades of twenty-five (25%) percent or greater.

-8. the property is located on other than a major thoroughfare.

-9. the development of the property will necessitate the widening of adjacent thoroughfares.

-10. the development of the property will necessitate the extension of the following public utilities to adequately serve it:
+1 point 6. the site is considered a woodland if a minimum of twenty (20%) percent of the site consists of a well stocked stand of trees with a majority of the trees having a three (3") inch (7.62 centimeters) caliper, or greater.
+1 point 7. the site has slopes or grades of twenty- five (25%) percent or greater.
+1 point 8. the property is located on other than a major thoroughfare.
+1 point 9. the development of the property will necessitate the widening of adjacent thoroughfares.
+1 point 10. the development of the property will necessi- tate the extension of the following public utilities to adequately serve it: storm sewer sanitary sewer water main 1 point 1 point 1 point

-storm sewer1 pointsanitary sewer1 pointwater main1 point

-11. roadway related carbon monoxide concentration exceeding Federal standard of ten (10) milligrams per cubic meter for an eight (8) hour period and streams in the City of Southfield including amendments which may be made from time to time, and are on file with the City Engineering Department, are hereby incorporated into this Chapter and made a part hereof by reference.
-(Amended - Ordinance 1226 - 3/2/87)
+11. roadway related carbon monoxide concentration exceeding Federal standard of ten (10) milligrams per cubic meter for an eight (8) hour period 1 point